akeneo/pim-helpcenter/content/md/products-super-power/work-on-your-assets.md

 ## Delete all the assets
-To delete all the assets of a family, click on the `...` button at the top right corner of the header's asset library, then `delete all assets`.
+It is also possible to delete all assets of a family.
+1. Select your asset family in the left panel
+1. In the bar at the bottom, check the box two times so that it will select all the assets of the selected family and click on `delete`
+1. In the confirmation popin, type in the name of the asset family and click on `delete`

 ![Delete All Assets](../img/Assets_DeleteAllAssets.png)

-::: tips
+::: warning
 To delete all the assets of an asset family, you **need to check that no asset of this family is linked to a product or a product model**.
 Otherwise you will not be able to delete them.
 :::